Web Developer CV Examples for 2025 (Full Guide)

 Awards

-Your school-leaver CV personal statement (also sometimes called a personal profile) is where you’ll summarise your experience (if any), your relevant skills and qualities, and generally what you have to offer your new employer.
+Your school leaver CV personal statement (also sometimes called a personal profile) is where you’ll summarise your experience (if any), your relevant skills and qualities, and generally what you have to offer your new employer.
 It’s where you’ll start making a case for why they should choose you.

-The most important takeaway from this whole article is that your CV is a summary of what you have to offer the company, not a list of things you’d like to gain by working for the company.
+But your CV is a summary of what you have to offer the company, not a list of things you’d like to gain by working for the company.
 Even if it seems like you’re describing your goals, you’re really showing that your goals line up with the company’s goals.

 How do you know what a given company’s goals are?
 Check its website, especially its vision and mission, and any recent press releases or news articles.
 Every for-profit company’s ultimate goal is to make as big a profit as possible.
 Lowering its costs, raising its revenue or saving it time are all ways to do this.